eriklarsen4/Itch/Code/DEA/ItchDEA.md

 ![](https://github.com/eriklarsen4/Itch/blob/main/Plots/DEA/Volcano/Plot%20aDRG%20DEA%20results-1.png)<!-- -->

-As we discussed in the paper, we were intrigued by the number of pruriception receptors and pruriception-related genes that were differentially expressed (and only downregulated) in the dorsal root ganglion neurons of Tmem184b-mutant mice
+As we discussed in the paper, we were intrigued by the number of **pruriception** (itch) **receptors** and pruriception-related genes that were differentially expressed (and only downregulated) in the dorsal root ganglion neurons of *Tmem184b*-mutant mice

 ## **Trx Profiling**